iExecBlockchainComputing/deploy-workerpool/README.md

     PROD_WALLET_PASSWORD
     PROD_CORE_HOST
     PROD_CHAIN_ADAPTER_HOST
+    PROD_GRAFANA_HOST
+    PROD_PLATFORM_REGISTRY_HOST
     WORKER_AVAILABLE_CPU
     PROD_POOL_ADDRESS
-    GRAFANA_HOME_NAME
+    WORKERPOOL_DESCRIPTION
+    LETSENCRYPT_ADMIN_EMAIL
 </pre>

 See how those variables are used in */docker-compose.yml and find the detailed corresponding documentation at https://github.com/iExecBlockchainComputing/iexec-worker/ and https://github.com/iExecBlockchainComputing/iexec-core/ (Remember to adapt the branch or tag according to the version you are using).

 Basicly, replace the wallets passwords with the corresponding ones and for the other passwords, generate some strong new ones.
-The Core server exposes 3 services binded to services "core", "grafana" and "chain-adapter", then replace the PROD_CORE_HOST, PROD_GRAFANA_HOST and the PROD_CHAIN_ADAPTER_HOST by the Core server static IP or a DNS name.
+The Core server exposes 4 services binded to services "core", "platform-registry", "grafana" and "chain-adapter", then replace the PROD_CORE_HOST, PROD_GRAFANA_HOST, PROD_PLATFORM_REGISTRY_HOST and the PROD_CHAIN_ADAPTER_HOST by some DNS names resolved to the Core server public IP.
+You should also provide a valid administrators email address with ```LETSENCRYPT_ADMIN_EMAIL```.
 Finally, replace the PROD_POOL_ADDRESS with your previously generated workerpool address.

 You may also want to customize some other variables for further uses but this is not detailed here.
 Only pay attention to WORKERPOOL_PRICE and ORDER_PUBLISHER_REQUESTER_RESTRICT which names are explicit enough.
-You might also want to adapt the WORKER_AVAILABLE_CPU to control the number on paralel tasks your worker can run (defaults to: TOTAL_WORKER_CPU - 1).
-It might be good for your own convenience to adapt the GRAFANA_HOME_NAME to match you Workerpool public description from step [Core (Scheduler) Registration](#Core-Scheduler-Registration).
+You might also want to adapt the WORKER_AVAILABLE_CPU to control the number on paralel tasks your worker can run (empty value defaults to: TOTAL_WORKER_CPU - 1).
+It might be good for your own convenience to adapt the WORKERPOOL_DESCRIPTION to match you Workerpool public description from step [Core (Scheduler) Registration](#Core-Scheduler-Registration).

-You must also pay attention to the CHAIN_LAST_BLOCK in the .env file, this helps you core service not read the blockchain from a too old point in time and save him efforts.
+You must also pay attention to the CHAIN_LAST_BLOCK in the .env file, this helps your core service not to read the blockchain from a too old point in time and save him efforts.
 When you deploy your workerpool, put a very recent block number, less than 20 blocks old.
 You can get the last mined block at https://blockscout-bellecour.iex.ec/blocks .
 It might happen that to core service is lost reading a too large amount of blocks from the blockchain and then, does not see new deals.
 In such a case, you need to turn of the core services, set a very fresh value in .env, reset some mongo documents : Configuration and ReplayConfiguration and then turn the core services on again.
-If you are not interested in the mongo historical data (it's like reseting completely your workerpool), you can just wipe the mongo volume with *docker-compose down -v*, set a fresh new CHAIN_LAST_BLOCK and *docker-compose up -d*.
+If you are not interested in the mongo historical data (it's like reseting completely your workerpool), you can just wipe the mongo volume with *docker compose down -v*, set a fresh new CHAIN_LAST_BLOCK and *docker compose up -d*.

 # Deployment

-- Create 2 servers (or deploy both worker and scheduler on the same server but in two different directories by adapting this procedure a little bit **on your own**).
+- Create 2 servers (or deploy both worker and scheduler on the same server but in two different directories by adapting this procedure a little bit and **on your own**).

 - The Core server will host the Core services (scheduler).
-It should have a static IP or a DNS name for commminucations from the worker.
+It should have a static IP for commminucations from the worker and 4 DNS names for HTTP virtual host routing.

 - The Worker server will host the worker services.
-It should not be exposed on the internet for security reasons.
+It should not be exposed on the internet for obvious security reasons.

 ## Core (Scheduler) service deployment

-We will copy files and start the core services onto the Core server:
+You will copy files and start the core services onto the Core server as such:

 - Copy the customized .env and core directory in the ```"/opt"``` directory (or somewhere you'd rather install the core services)